Divide-By-0/blog/content/posts/things.md

 # Backpack

 **[Portable Charger with Cables Built In](https://amzn.to/43tsg2s) - $15**.
 The same price and capacity as the Anker equivalent, but comes with cables.
 Recommended by [Sam Bowman](https://www.sambowman.co/p/things-i-recommend-you-buy-and-use).
 **[Laptop + Phone Charging Brick that Stores Power](https://amzn.to/3KZ2ueS) - $70**.
 This is pricier than other USB-C/USB to wall outlets, but incredibly convenient -- it charges itself while its in the wall, so you can keep using it even without an outlet around!
-Outputs 65W to quickly charge a Mac as well.
+Outputs 65W to quickly charge a Mac as well (but only when it's plugged in, which is annoying but probably still state-of-the-art charging tech).
 Original rec from [Andrew Connor](https://andrewconner.com/things/).
 **[Osprey Talon 22](https://www.rei.com/product/177573/osprey-talon-22-pack-mens) - $160.** Backpacking backpack that I use everyday.
 It has a few key straps that make the weight feel a lot lighter, especially above-the-shoulder and hip straps.
 One disadvantage is that there's no dedicated laptop pocket, so I have to use my [tablet sleeve](https://amzn.to/3UXD3yr) to separate it from my other things.
 **[Sidecar iPad Mount for Laptop](https://www.ebay.com/itm/125205702514) - $35.** Lets you mount your iPad on the side of your laptop as an extended display.
 Useful for traveling without a monitor.
 Shoutout to [Vivek](https://twitter.com/viv_boop) for the rec.
 **[Contoured Ear Plugs](https://amzn.to/3KUaSMu) - $18.** Normal earplugs don't fit me that well and usually fall out when I sleep.
 These don't, are super cheap, and are softer than normal earplugs.
 I stopped needing melatonin to sleep after starting to use these.